nickbreaton/vitest-svelte-kit/examples/svelte-kit-demo-app/README.md

 ## Configuration

-1. The file `vitest.config.js` was created to set up Vitest with Svelte Kit.
+1. The file `vitest.config.js` was created to set up Vitest with SvelteKit.
 2. The existing `svelte.config.js` was modified to set up Vitest with jsdom.

 ## Test Files